thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_SimParameters.h.rst.txt

        bool uses_spatial_sampling{};
        // This can be closed, infinite and tiled (which is also infinite) string landscape_type;
-       // The protracted speciation parameters - these DON'T need to be stored upon pausing simulations bool is_protracted{};
+       // The protracted speciation current_metacommunity_parameters - these DON'T need to be stored upon pausing simulations bool is_protracted{};
        double min_speciation_gen{}, max_speciation_gen{};